 Summary

-Polluted water from naturally occurring chemicals such as arsenic, industrial waste and infectious pathogens moreover can result in chronic health impacts – ranging, inter alia, from acute poisoning, immune suppression, disability and mortality.
-Microbial pollutants from sewage is particularly a problem in the Global South, with waterborne diseases such as typhoid fever, cholera and diarrheal diseases being a primary cause of infant mortality.
-Drug-resistant microorganisms have also been detected in drinking water worldwide due to contamination from municipal wastewater.
+Polluted water from naturally occurring chemicals such as arsenic, industrial waste, and infectious pathogens moreover can result in chronic health impacts – ranging, inter alia, from acute poisoning, immune system suppression, disability, and mortality.
+Microbial pollutants from sewage is particularly a problem in the Global South; limited wastewater treatment facilitates the transmission of water-related diseases such as typhoid, cholera, and diarrhea.
+Drug-resistant microorganisms have also been detected in drinking water worldwide in part due to wastewater contamination.
 An estimated 700,000 people die annually due to anti-microbial resistance (AMR), which is expected to increase to 10 million a year, result in an annual global gross domestic product loss of up to 100 trillion USD by 2050 and render progress against diseases such as tuberculosis and malaria ineffective if the spread of drug-resistant microorganisms are not tackled.

 This project contributes evidence to guide policymaking on water’s critical role in abating environmental health risks of preventable diseases.
 It does so by synthesizing knowledge and developing tools to reduce the negative impacts of WASH-related diseases and water pollution, especially amongst marginalized and vulnerable populations.
 The Project’s objectives are to:

-- Enhance institutional capabilities to address the health impacts of poor WASH and microbial and chemical contaminants in drinking water sources, as well as gauge potential risks from contaminants of emerging concern (CECs) in both surface and wastewater; and
+• Enhance institutional capabilities to address the health impacts of poor WASH and microbial and chemical water contaminants, especially contaminants of emerging concern (CECs); and

 Partners